Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 4. Import data into Shopify

-With your WooCommerce data in hand, the next step is to bring it into Shopify:
+With your WooCommerce data in hand, the next step is to bring it into Shopify using shopify bulk updates and automated data import:

-- Prepare product CSV for Shopify: WooCommerce's CSV format is different from Shopify's expected format, so you may need to adjust column headers.
+- Prepare product CSV for Shopify: WooCommerce's CSV format is different from Shopify's expected format, so you may need to adjust column headers using data validation shopify tools.

-- Import products CSV: In your Shopify admin, go to Products > Import and upload the edited product CSV file.
+- Import products CSV: In your Shopify admin, go to Products > Import and upload the edited product CSV file with shopify csv automation.

-- Verify products and organise: After import, spot-check a few items and assign products to collections.
+- Verify products and organise: After import, spot-check a few items and assign products to collections shopify.

 - Import customers: Format the WooCommerce customer CSV to match Shopify's template and import via Customers > Import.